PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 1162.
 Ethics and Philosophy through Sport.
 4 Hours.

-Introduces issues in philosophical ethics, epistemology, and metaphysics through sports.
+Introduces issues in ethics, epistemology, and metaphysics through sports.
 Each topic consists of a case study from the domain of sports in which an ethical or philosophical issue arises, paired with a classical or contemporary reading on the issue.
-Thus, this is not primarily a course on ethical issues that arise in the context of particular sports, but rather the course uses examples from sport that clearly exemplify core philosophical topics that arise as well in domains beyond sport.
-Studies justice and fairness, ability and disability, conceptual clarity/definition, individual vs. collective welfare, social goods, punishment, animal welfare, game theory, counterfactual reasoning, epistemological standards, and the rationality of group identification.
+Thus, this course uses examples from sport that exemplify core philosophical topics that arise as well in domains beyond sport.
+Studies justice and fairness, ability and disability, conceptual clarity/definition, individual vs. collective welfare, social goods, punishment, animal welfare, and the rationality of group identification.
+Uses data analysis, prediction models, and rational expectations in sports to illustrate several central issues in epistemology, including the problem of induction, counterfactual reasoning, decision theory, and game theory.

 PHIL 1165.
 Moral and Social Problems in Healthcare.
 4 Hours.